Slivo-fr/TranqRotate/README.md

 - Use raid symbols to mark hunters that need to tranq, or that need to backup a failed tranqshot
 - Automatic reset of rotation when raid wipe
 - Adds raid markers to tranq announces if target has one
-- Show an indicator on hunters that does not use TranqRotate (So you know you have to inform them about the rotation)

 ## Download